LBHackney-IT/Product-Playbook/docs/hackney-council-product-strategy.md

 - Business Analyst
 - Content Designer

-In summary, our product strategy gives us a vision, goals and deliverables to provide value for money to our residents, through our four key areas: product leadership, building the right things, establishing our product function and creating skilled and engaged teams.
+In summary, our product strategy gives us a vision, goals and deliverables to provide value for money to our residents, through our four key areas: product leadership, product management, establishing our product function and creating skilled and engaged teams.

 By improving efficiency, flexibility and performance, and using data and insight to monitor the impact of our work, we can contribute to Hackney’s strategic aims for our residents.